The Many Faces of Ms. Sheila!

 Madam C.J.
 Walker – post-Civil War and early 20th century, 1st Negro female millionaire

 Madam CJ Walker was the first African-American female millionaire in the early 1900’s.
 She was the marketer for various popular hair care products many of which are still used today, and many of the students will relate to that.
 She talks about her life, her business and its challenges and her determined fight against segregation and the need for the economic development of ALL people.
+Note: This program must be requested three months in advance of the performance date.

 Zora Neale Hurston – 20th-century Harlem Renaissance African-American author

 Learn about the Harlem Renaissance through the eyes of one who was “in the thick of things”.
 She will also talk about her time collecting “old” stories from Negro communities and her brief time in the world of voodoo and intrigue.
 This author of “Of Mules and Men” and “Their Eyes Were Watching God” shares about “The New Negro” and his/her struggles of the early 20th century.
-Daisy Bates – Arkansas NAACP President.
-She was the backbone of the “Little Rock Nine”.
-Hear the story of this woman determined to help integrate the Little Rock, AR schools and the severe opposition she, and the students, were subjected to.
-She talks about her life before becoming NAACP president, atrocities she had seen committed, her relationship with Thurgood Marshall, and the infamous 1957 – 58 year when Central High School, Little Rock, AR was to be integrated and the Federal Troops were called in by President Eisenhower.

 Fannie Lou Hamer – “I’m sick and tired of being sick and tired”